Rjmoodie/yardpass-upgrade/YARDPASS_FEED_INTELLIGENCE_PRESENTATION.md

 ---

 **The future of event discovery is intelligent, personalized, and social.
-That future is YardPass.** 🎉
+That future is Liventix.** 🎉

 ---

 *Document Version: 1.0*
 *Last Updated: November 7, 2025*
-*Prepared by: YardPass Engineering Team*
+*Prepared by: Liventix Engineering Team*